Francisco-Rosa/FreeCAD-Movie/README.md

 <img src=./icons//CreateVideoIcon.svg height=50>

 ### Features
-##### The Movie Camera toolbar (create and animate cameras):
+##### The Movie Camera and Objects toolbars (animate cameras and objects):

-* Create animations of one or more cameras, showing the details of your project.
+* Create animations of cameras and objects separately or simultaneously, showing the details of your project.
-* With the connection module, it is possible to create animations of cameras and objects simultaneously.
-* It is possible to create camera animations between two chosen points, making it follow a path or keeping it on a fixed base.
+* It is possible to create cameras/objects animations between two chosen points, making them follow a path or rotating them on a fixed base/axis.
 * The camera targets can be free, fixed or mobile with the option to make them follow the path together with the camera.
 * Once the camera animations are established, it is possible to make further adjustments to the positions, rotations and zooms of the cameras until reaching the final desired settings.
+* If you already have a animation in another workbench, you can add cameras animations and produce render videos with the connection module (see below more details).

+##### The Animation toolbar (visualize your animations within FreeCAD):

+* You can play, pause, go back and forward the cameras/objects animations in real time within FreeCAD, before record them in videos.

 ##### The Clapperboard toolbar (record and play videos):